 Welcome back!
 Now that you’ve settled in a bit, we hope you’re ready to jump back into the swing of things.

-The second half of the year is busy—with so much going on, it’s easy to feel overwhelmed.
+The second half of the year is busy—with so much going on, it’s easy for teachers to feel overwhelmed.
 But how can teachers put things into perspective and address this stress?

 To get to the heart of this issue, we’ve interviewed April Frazier-Wong, former teacher and current mindfulness expert for the NYC Department of Education.
 We hope her guidance can give you perspective as you gear up for the new year!

 What is mindfulness?
 How did you become interested in practicing it?